Yandex Cloud

 Creating a clusterCreating a cluster

-To create a Yandex StoreDoc cluster, you need the vpc.user role and the managed-mongodb.editor role or higher.
-For information on assigning roles, see this Identity and Access Management guide.
+To create a Yandex StoreDoc cluster, you need the vpc.user role along with the managed-mongodb.editor role or higher.
+For details on assigning roles, see this Identity and Access Management article.

 Management console